Shimizu-team/ATHENA/README.md

 * **--batch_size** 64: Sets the batch size for inference.
 Adjust based on your GPU memory.

-**2. Residue-Level Classification (Mapping IDRs)**
+**2. Residue-Level Classification (Mapping IDRs)** Expected run time for demo on a standard desktop computer: Anywhere from 1-10 minutes, depending on the number of sequences to be classified.

 This workflow is an end-to-end pipeline that performs two steps: